Last updated on: April 4, 2017 By Ethan Green

-Detailed bedroom environment monitoring and smart alarm
+Detailed bedroom environment monitoring with voice commands

-The Sense deviates from the normal sleep tracker path, with an elegant sci-fi design and interesting features.
 With sleep tracking, environmental sensors, smart alarm and sound machine, it’s a unique take on home sleep monitoring tech.

 Sense comes with two pieces to monitor different factors.
 A futuristic little orb sits on your bedside table, checking your bedroom environment is right for sleep.
-Then you have a tiny disc which clips onto your pillow and records your movement during the night.
+Then you have a small disc which clips onto your pillow and records your movement during the night.

 - Measures time asleep, time to fall asleep, wakings, times restless, and time spent in deep, medium and light sleep.